Week 1 T&L Activities:

 3.11 Data access across platforms

-3.11.1 Understand the features, purposes, benefits and drawbacks of accessing
+3.11.1 Understand the features, purposes, benefits and drawbacks of accessing data across platforms:

 • permissions